muut/language/README.md

 https://raw.github.com/moot/language/master/en.auth.js

 on your PC and then proceed with steps 2 and 3 above.
-Then send the modified files to tero@moot.it
+Then send the modified files to tero@muut.comm

 ### Updates

 Muut is constantly updating and improving.
 Your language files will contain English placeholders on top of the files once new content is added.
 See for example [es.js](es.js#L7).
-Please update the new language by making a pull request or send the updates directly to tero@moot.it .
+Please update the new language by making a pull request or send the updates directly to tero@muut.com .
 Thank you!

 ### Testing